team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 getUniqueColors is a function.
 We can tell because:

-1. It is declared with the `function` keyword
+1. It is defined using the `function` keyword
 2. It has a name `getUniqueColors`
-3. It has parameters defined in `(imagePath, options = {})`
+3. It has parameters defined `(imagePath, options = {})`
 4. It contains logic and returns a value

-So in summary, getUniqueColors is declared as a reusable function that takes arguments and returns an array.
+So in summary, getUniqueColors is a named function that accepts parameters, contains logic, and returns a value.
+Therefore it is a function.

 ### Quality of Code

-The code for getUniqueColors looks well written overall.
+The code looks well written overall.
 Here are some positives:

-1. Uses async/await syntax which makes the asynchronous code easy to read and logical.
+1. Uses async/await syntax for asynchronous code which makes it easier to read and reason about.

-2. Abstracts the color getting logic into a reusable method instead of duplicating code.
+2. Abstracts the core logic of getting unique colors into a reusable function.

 3. Uses Set to efficiently collect unique values.

-4. Checks for transparent pixels to avoid including those.

-5. Comments explain the overall logic flow.
+4. Scans the image pixel-by-pixel to collect colors.

+5. Checks for alpha transparency before collecting colors.

+6. Converts color components into an integer for easier storage in the Set.

+7. Returns an array to keep the interface simple.

 Some ways it could improve:

-1. Could use more JSDoc comments to document the method signature and parameters.
+1. Add JSDoc comments to document the function.

-2. The method name could be more specific, like getUniqueImageColors.

-3. Could validate the input imagePath.
+2. Validate input parameters.

+3. Use more semantic variable names like image instead of bitmap.

-4. The options parameter is unused currently.
+4. Omit the options parameter if it's not currently used.

-But overall the logic is clean and easy to follow, makes good use of modern JS features, and implements a reusable utility.
-So great job on writing this method!
+But overall it looks clean, readable, and efficient.
+The use of async/await and Set makes it a good implementation.